Trade show meeting software

 Event organizer software like Cvent, Bizzabo, and Swapcard runs the conference itself.
 Registration, the agenda, the mobile app for attendees.
 That is a different job, and a different buyer.

 Manage any one of those alone and it looks simple.
-Manage the intersection of all four, live, while the schedule changes hour by hour, and you have the real job.
+Manage the intersection of rooms, demo stations, people, and customer meetings, live, while the schedule changes hour by hour, and you have the real job.

 Diagram showing rooms, people, demo stations, and customer meetings meeting at one shared schedule